Two nights in Paris

 The first order of business upon arriving at the tower was to use the small round building in the trees.

 One look at the line just to walk up to the second level turned Jeanine and I off.
-Having done it back in 1999, we opted to skipped in favor of walking along the Seine to Notre Dame, a distance of 3.2 miles.
+Having done it back in 1992, we opted to skip it in favor of walking along the Seine to Notre Dame, a distance of 3.2 miles.

 There are multiple promenades and bike paths along the Seine on different levels.
 We started out on the upper level.